Local limit theorems via Landau-Kolmogorov inequalities: Acknowledgements

-We are indebted to Steven Evans for pointing out that the inequalities we proved and used in an earlier version of the manuscript were in fact Landau-Kolmogorov inequalities.
-We also thank Peter Eichelsbacher for helpful discussions.
+We are indebted to Steven Evans for pointing out that the inequalities we proved and used in an earlier version of the manuscript were in fact Landau--Kolmogorov inequalities, and thank Peter Eichelsbacher for helpful discussions.
+We are also grateful to the two anonymous referees for their helpful comments.

 Both authors were partially supported by NUS research grant R-155-000-098-133 and NR would like to express his gratitude for the kind hospitality of the Department of Statistics and Applied Probability, NUS, during his research visit.
+AR was supported by NUS research grant R-155-000-124-112.